 How Many Real Estate Agents Are There?

-The number of real estate professionals in the United States varies significantly depending on how you count them.
-There are three main ways to measure the agent population: NAR membership, total licensed agents, and BLS employment figures.
+The agent population varies depending on how you count.
+There are three main measures: NAR membership, total licensed agents, and BLS employment figures.

 Key Agent Count Statistics

-- 2. Over 3 million active real estate licenses exist across the United States, according to the Association of Real Estate License Law Officials (ARELLO).
+- 2. Over 3 million active real estate licenses exist across the United States.
+(ARELLO)

-Why the Numbers Differ: Texas, for example, shows 279,831 licenses in TREC's database versus only 148,424 NAR members.
-Most active agents join NAR because local associations typically control MLS access, making membership practically necessary for full-time agents.
+Why the Numbers Differ: Texas shows 279,831 licenses in TREC's database versus only 148,424 NAR members.
+Most active agents join NAR because local associations control MLS access.
+Many licensed agents do not actively practice.

 Real Estate Agent Demographics

-The NAR 2025 Member Profile, based on survey responses from 4,947 members collected in March 2025, provides the most comprehensive look at who real estate agents are today.
+The NAR 2025 Member Profile surveyed 4,947 members in March 2025.
+It provides the most comprehensive picture of who real estate agents are today.

 Age Distribution